This post contains some fascinating facts about Vitamin C that most people do not know. Or maybe I’m wrong and everyone already knows this… We’ll see.

 CONDITION Grams Per 24 Hours Doses Per 24 Hours normal 4 - 15 4 - 6 mild cold 30 - 60 6 - 10 severe cold 60 - 100+ 8 - 15 influenza 100 - 150 8 - 20 ECHO, coxsackievirus 100 - 150 8 - 20 mononucleosis 150 - 200+ 12 - 25 viral pneumonia 100 - 200+ 12 - 25 hay fever, asthma 15 - 50 4 - 8 environmental and food allergy 0.5 - 50 4 - 8 burn, injury, surgery 25 - 150+ 6 - 20 anxiety, exercise and other mild stresses 15 - 25 4 - 6 cancer 15 - 100 4 - 15 ankylosing spondylitis 15 - 100 4 - 15 Reiter's syndrome 15 - 60 4 - 10 acute anterior uveitis 30 - 100 4 - 15 rheumatoid arthritis 15 - 100 4 - 15 bacterial infections 30 - 200+ 10 - 25 infectious hepatitis 30 - 100 6 - 15 candidiasis 15 - 200+ 6 - 25

-Dr. Cathcart also notes that low dose vitamin c had basically no effect, but high dose vitamin c, when taken at 80-90% of bowel tolerance, produced a significant and dramatic reduction of symptoms in his patients.
+Dr. Cathcart also notes that low dose vitamin c had basically no effect, but high dose vitamin, when taken at 80-90% of bowel tolerance, produced a significant and dramatic reduction of symptoms in his patients.

 This next graph is his demonstration of the relationship between dosage amount and symptom reduction.
 I had to stare at the graph for a minute to get it.
-What it’s showing is that disease symptoms severely drop off when near bowel tolerance is reached, but are not affected until then.
+Disease symptoms severely drop off when near bowel tolerance is reached, but are not affected until then.

 When I first tried this protocol a couple months ago I didn’t reach bowel tolerance until I got to around 34 grams.
 I worked my way up to taking 12 grams three times per day.
 I have no idea why my tolerance was that high.
 I workout 3-5 days per week which would increase my tolerance but perhaps I also had something going on internally… who knows?